Unique and Traditional Food of the World

 Traditional Food from around the world can be crazy, unique and even downright gross, but as travelers that will make it only the more appealing, trying anything at least once is in our DNA!

 Travel bloggers explore the world and have the opportunity to eat in some of the most wonderful and unique places.
 There is everything from the hut on a Caribbean beach to the four-star restaurant in a famous European city.
 Here is some unique and gross food you may have the opportunity to try on your travels.
 Hopefully, you have a strong stomach and urge to live on the wild side.

 Unique food of Spain

 Who in the world doesn’t love food?
 The Semi Adventurous traveler should always be ready to try anything.
 Pulpo (Octopus) in Melide Spain definitely needs to be on your bucket list.
 Melide is a municipality in the province of A Coruña in the region of Galicia, the town is famous for its octopus.
 So on one of our stops and following a recommendation we found ourselves with other Camino Pilgrims gathering at Pulperia Ezequiel, it’s not fancy but they have the best Pulpo around.

 Traditional food of Peru

-Peru is a journey of culture and food and therefore not easily forgotten.
+Looking for an unforgettable journey of Traditional Food and culture, look no further than Peru.
 Next on your culinary bucket list is to try two delicacies mainly found in Cusco and Lima, Peru.

-This dish is also considered to be of great importance to the Peruvian diet.
-One indication of how important the dish is to the rural Peruvian diet, there is a cathedral in Cusco that hangs a replica of Da Vinci’s Last Supper, in which Christ and the 12 disciples are seated around a platter of cuy.
+This Traditional Food dish is also considered to be of great importance to the Peruvian diet.
+One indication of how important the dish is to the rural Peruvian diet, there is a cathedral in Cusco that hangs a replica of Da Vinci’s Last Supper, in which Christ and the 12 disciples are seated around a platter of Cuy.